anthonyrisinger/riprompt/README.md

 ### Generic Instructions

 1. Paste ***all*** of [`riprompt.txt`](riprompt.txt) as the first message and its presence will grow throughout the chat!
-2. (recommended) Accelerate new insights with deep engagement!
+2. (optional) Accelerate new insights with deep engagement!
 Try this for the second message:

    ```
    Verbosely deconstruct RIP; comprehensively dereference every symbol and layer and